jorbDehmel/jgame3d/jgame3d/README.txt

 Installation:

     This library only supports Linux.
-It requires SDL2, which will need to be required before this.
+It requires SDL2, which will be installed with this library.

     To install this library, open this folder in terminal and enter `make install`.
 From then on, you can